Goldsmith: Contemporary goldsmithing

 A goldsmith might have a wide array of skills and knowledge at their disposal.
-Gold, being the most malleable metal of all, offers unique opportunities for the worker.
-In today's world a wide variety of other metals, especially platinum alloys, also may be used frequently.
-24 karat is pure gold and historically, was known as fine gold.
+Gold, being the most malleable metal, offers unique opportunities for the worker.
+Modern goldsmiths may frequently use a wide variety of other metals, especially platinum alloys.
+24 karat gold is pure and was historically known as fine gold.

 Because it is so soft, however, 24 karat gold is rarely used.
 It is usually alloyed to make it stronger and to create different colors.
 Depending on the metals used to create the alloy, the color can change.

 The goldsmith will use a variety of tools and machinery, including the rolling mill, the drawplate, and perhaps, swage blocks and other forming tools to make the metal into shapes needed to build the intended piece.
-Then parts are fabricated through a wide variety of processes and assembled by soldering.
-It is a testament to the history and evolution of the trade that those skills have reached an extremely high level of attainment and skill over time.
-A fine goldsmith can and will work to a tolerance approaching that of precision machinery, but largely using only his eyes and hand tools.
+Then parts are fabricated through a wide variety of processes and assembled by soldering, which requires high skill level to master.
+A fine goldsmith can to a tolerance approaching that of precision machinery, but largely using only his eyes and hand tools.
 Quite often the goldsmith's job involves the making of mountings for gemstones, in which case they often are referred to as jewelers.

 'Jeweller', however, is a term mostly reserved for a person who deals in jewellery (buys and sells) and not to be confused with a goldsmith, silversmith, gemologist, diamond cutter, and diamond setters.
 A 'jobbing jeweller' is the term for a jeweller who undertakes a small basic amount of jewellery repair and alteration.